resetme/Mobile-LawnShader/README.md

 # LawnShaderMobile

-!This GIT does **NOT** contain all files from AssetStore, just a sample Preview files.
+!This GIT does **NOT** contain all files from AssetStore, just sample Preview files.

 ## Lawn for Mobile